-The key to achieving the 42:1 average ROI of email marketing is building a strong mailing list.
+According to a survey by OptinMonster, businesses experienced an astonishing average ROI of 3600% through email marketing.
+The key to achieving the 36:1 average ROI of email marketing is building a strong mailing list.
 Even brilliant email campaigns will fall short if you don’t have a quality, targeted, and large mailing list.
 In 2021, building and managing your list organically should be a top priority.

 Put simply, a mailing list is a list of email contacts that are used for communications, information sharing, and marketing outreach.

-Mailing lists allow businesses to connect with and engage leads, prospects, and existing customers.
+Mailing lists allow businesses to connect with and engage leads, prospects, existing and past customers.
 You can send email messages to subscribers of your mailing list about relevant content, news, events, products, and services.

 Or you can send a series of automated email campaigns customized for each recipient or segment of your mailing list based on their marketing persona.